avdi/quarto/examples/markdown-basic/intro.md

 # Hello, world

-This is the glorious intro
+This is the adequate intro